-The Mount Kailash parikrama tours often involves a visit to Lake Mansarovar wherein the group members are assessed to ascertain who is capable and fit enough to head for the parikrama.
+The Mount Kailash parikrama tours often involve a visit to Lake Mansarovar wherein the group members are assessed to ascertain who is capable and fit enough to head for the parikrama.

-This trek is mere 52 kilometres long but given the kind of death defying weather one has to face, the duration ends up lasting for three long days.
+This trek is mere 52 kilometers long but given the kind of death-defying weather one has to face, the duration ends up lasting for three long days.
 The trek is only meant for those who are experienced enough and not for novices as it requires one to be in top physical condition.

 The eastern end of this range is known as Tatpurush, the southern end is called as Aghora, the western range is hailed as Sadiyota and the northern front is called as Vamadeva.

 Every side is distinct and is known for its remarkable properties and nature.
 The eastern face is known to be made of crystals and it emits a brilliant shine.
 The western side of the range is known to be made of ruby while the southern side is filled with sapphire and the northern is believed to be made of gold.

 This is why every range is unique in itself and the amalgamation of each one of them offers something so unique to the one who beholds it that they are left feeling awe and inspired.

 When the tour begins, the pilgrims first need to make their way through the Yam dwar.
 Yam refers to the god of death and the gate kind of marks the end of life which infers that people are reborn when they cross this gate.
 This means that their souls are now washed so that they can do a parikrama and strip them of all the misdeeds of their lifetime.